All Fall Down (1962 film): Cast

+Production

+In his memoirs, producer John Houseman notes that All Fall Down was a film he "enjoyed making" and with which he was, "finally, reasonably satisfied."
+However, From the start, our most serious problem was young Mr. Beatty.
+With his angelic arrolgance, his determination to emulate Marlon Brando and Jimmy Dean, and his half-baked, overzealous notions of "Method" acting, he succeedied in perplexing and antagonizing not only his fellow actors but our entire crew.The film was chosen to be the official U.S. entry in the Cannes Film Festival, and its advance reviews were mostly positive.
+But after MGM's ambitious film of the year, a remake of The Four Horsemen of the Apocalypse, flopped, All Fall Down was rushed to fill the void, "with no publicity or preparation," according to producer Houseman.
+He contended that his "sophisticated neurotic little film" died "in oversized movie palaces that habitually housed major spectacles and musicals in color."
+And "most local critics were influenced by the cavernous gloom of empty theaters and sparse and bewildered audiences."

 Reception

 Critical

+Newsweek put it between "eccentric family" movies like You Can't Take It with You and Long Day's Journey into Night; and historian Arthur Schlesinger Jr., writing in Show magazine, called it "one of the best domestic movies in a decade."

 Bosley Crowther of The New York Times panned the film, describing it as "distasteful and full of cheap situations and dialogue".
 He found the movie's premise—that "everyone in the story is madly in love with a disgusting young man who is virtually a cretin"—fatally flawed.

 Pauline Kael gave the film faint praise for being "ambitious" and "elaborately staged", but contrary to reviews of the original novel – which was met upon its release by "widespread critical acclaim" – Kael disliked the story itself.
 Referring to Clinton, she wrote: "Does anybody really grow up the way this boy grows up?
 He learns the truth, squares his shoulders, and walks out into the bright sunlight, as Alex North's music rises and swells in victory.
 How many movies have pulled this damned visual homily on us, this synthetic growing-into-a-man, as if it happened all at once and forever?"